 Erected by National Park Service, U.S. Department of the Interior.

 Topics.
 This historical marker is listed in these topic lists: Notable Places • Parks & Recreational Areas.

 Location.
 31° 33.292′ N, 91° 24.706′ W. Marker is in Natchez, Mississippi, in Adams County.
 Marker can be reached from the intersection of South Canal Street and John R. Junkin Drive (U.S. 84/425), on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 640 South Canal Street, Natchez MS 39120, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Bridging the Mississippi (within shouting distance of this marker); Natchez (within shouting distance of this marker); The European Struggle for Control (about 300 feet away, measured in a direct line); The French in North America (about 300 feet away); The Natchez People (about 300 feet away); The French Build a Fort and a Colony (about 800 feet away); French Retaliation & the Second Fort Rosalie (approx. 0.2 miles away); The Natchez Revolt (approx. 0.2 miles away).
 Touch for a list and map of all markers in Natchez.

 More about this marker.
 Located in an outdoor walk through at the Natchez Visitors Reception Center.

 Credits.
-This page was last revised on July 26, 2019.
-This page originally submitted on July 26, 2019, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 53 times since then.
+This page was last revised on June 11, 2020.
+It was originally submitted on July 26, 2019, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 95 times since then and 5 times this year.
 Photos: 1, 2. submitted on July 26, 2019.